 22. Security challenges and their management in border areas; linkages of organized crime with terrorism

-Ethics, Integrity and Aptitude: This paper includes questions to check the candidate attitude and approach towards the issues relating to integrity, probity in public life and their problem solving approach to various issues and conflicts faced by them while dealing with society.
-Questions may utilize the case study approach to determine these aspects and covers area
+Ethics, Integrity and Aptitude: This paper includes questions to check the candidate's attitude and approach towards the issues relating to integrity, probity in public life and their problem-solving approach to various issues and conflicts faced by them while dealing with society.
+Questions may utilize the case study approach to determine these aspects and cover area

 1. Ethics and Human Interface- Essence, determinants and consequences of Ethics in human actions; dimensions of ethics; ethics in private and public relationships

 2. Human Values- lessons from the lives and teachings of great leaders, reformers and administrators; role of family, society and educational institutions in inculcating values